xingyingwang/smart_contracts/frontpage.md

 # Welcome to the front page for BEEM161 Smart Contracts

-Student ELE page can be found here: https://vle.exeter.ac.uk/course/view.php?id=14438
+Student ELE page can be found here: https://vle.exeter.ac.uk/course/view.php?id=14438 Timetable, updated periodically, is only available via the ELE page: here

 Module Information